 - Fresh Basil – This is the true basis of any pesto recipe.
-The potent, yet incredibly fresh taste of basil leaves really stands out in this recipe and isn’t masked by the other strong ingredients.
 Be sure to use fresh basil that is brightly colored green and lacks any discoloration or dryness.

-- Garlic – Use fresh garlic cloves, not the pre-minced garlic that you can buy in little jars.
+- Garlic – Use fresh garlic cloves, not the pre-minced garlic.
 Garlic cloves will provide the most potent, fresh flavor n the sauce.
-And besides, the food processor will do all the work for you!

-- Parmesan Cheese – Any form of parmesan you choose (shredded, shaved, etc.) will work perfectly in this sauce recipe, as it’s all going into the food processor to be blended.
-I recommend using a parmesan that has a nice quality to it, as it provides a truly delicious flavor to the rest of the sauce.
+- Parmesan Cheese – I recommend using a block of parmesan that has a nice quality to it, as it provides a truly delicious flavor to the rest of the sauce.